How to Measure and Improve Warehouse Picking Performance

 By estimating your picking optimization savings, you can build a strong business case for continued investment in training, better tools, or software enhancements.
 In high-volume operations, every minute saved per order contributes to significant yearly savings.
 Knowing these numbers helps highlight the value of the changes and can guide where to focus next.

-Use an ROI calculator to estimate your annual savings from improvements like faster pick rates, shorter walking paths, or fewer errors.
+Use the ROI calculator to estimate your annual savings